yoctoproject/poky/documentation/dev-manual/common-tasks.rst

    result in the most straightforward path into the stable branch for the fix.

-   a. *If the fix is present in the master branch - Submit a backport request
+   a. *If the fix is present in the master branch --- submit a backport request
       by email:* You should send an email to the relevant stable branch maintainer and the mailing list with details of the bug or CVE to be fixed, the commit hash on the master branch that fixes the issue and the stable branches which you would like this fix to be backported to.

-   b. *If the fix is not present in the master branch - Submit the fix to the
+   b. *If the fix is not present in the master branch --- submit the fix to the
       master branch first:* This will ensure that the fix passes through the project's usual patch review and test processes before being accepted.
       It will also ensure that bugs are not left unresolved in the master branch itself.
 Once the fix is accepted in the master branch a backport request can be submitted as above.

-   c. *If the fix is unsuitable for the master branch - Submit a patch
+   c. *If the fix is unsuitable for the master branch --- submit a patch
       directly for the stable branch:* This method should be considered as a last resort.
 It is typically necessary when the master branch is using a newer version of the software which includes an upstream fix for the